lightiv/Sentinel-Anywhere-dVPN/README.md

 This installation is derived for the official Sentinel dVPN installation

-## Install a frest installation of Unbuntu Linux
+## Install a fresh installation of Unbuntu Linux

 Here is my best practice installation: https://github.com/lightiv/SkyNet/wiki/Ubuntu-Linux-Install-Guide